deniseb89/100-days-of-code/log.md

 **Today's Progress**: I went through the first half of chapter 2 of the Bash Guide.

 **Thoughts**: I never really thought about how commands work in bash, and the different parts of a command.
 Now I know the names of the different parts of a command!

+## Day 3: Monday, September 3

+**Today's Progress**: I finished chapter 2 of the Bash Guide.

+**Thoughts**: Whew, commands are a lot more involved than I realized.
+I learned about writing file directions outputs to a file, and how to send multiple streams to the same file.